madalinungureanu/user-profile-picture/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.5.5 =
+Loading image now shows between states.
+New "Click to Edit" bar added to interface.

 = 1.5.1 =
 Fixed a condition where a featured image was shown for the author instead of a blank gravatar